Hidden spots on the Île de la Cité © French Moments

 Rue des Chantres

 The Rue des Chantres is one of Paris’ narrowest streets.
-Named after the cantors of the cathedral’s cloister, it is rather a dark street.
+Named after the cantors of the cathedral’s cloister, it is rather dark.

 Rue des Chantres © French Moments